-- (i) Provision of background information relating to air quality issues relevant to the Project, e.g. description of the types of activities of the Project that may affect air quality during both construction and operational stages of the Project. - (ii) Provision of an account, where appropriate, of the consideration/measures that have been taken into consideration in the planning of the Project to avoid and minimise the air pollution impact. - (iii) Presentation of background air quality levels in the assessment area for the purpose of evaluating cumulative air quality impacts during construction and operational stages of the Project.
-Projection of future year background air quality can be extracted from the "Pollutants in the Atmosphere and their Transport over Hong Kong" (PATH) model released by the Director.
+- (i) Provision of background information relating to air quality issues relevant to the Project, e.g. description of the types of activities of the Project that may affect air quality during construction and operation stages of the Project. - (ii) Provision of an account, where appropriate, of the consideration/measures that have been taken into consideration during the planning of the Project to avoid and minimise the air pollution impact.
+The Applicant shall consider alternative construction methods, phasing programmes and alternative modes of operation to minimise the air quality impact during construction and operational stages of the Project. - (iii) Projection of future year background air quality can be extracted from "Pollutants in the Atmosphere and their Transport over Hong Kong" (PATH) model released by the Director.
+If a modification to the emission sources is to be adopted in the PATH model to update the projection of future year background air quality, details of the emission sources adopted in the modification should be clearly presented.